-The Alarm can be set in dose or rate modes using the currently selected unit of measurement.
+The alarm can be set in dose or rate modes using the currently selected unit of measurement.
 Once the alarm threshold is reached, the beeper will sound and the alert icon (radiation symbol) will flash until the alarm is deactivated, or the radiation level drops below the set alarm threshold.

-- 1. To set the alarm, press the alarm button.
+- 1. To set the alarm, press the ALARM button.
 The SET ALARM screen will be displayed. - 2.
 Use the + or buttons to increase or decrease the desired alarm level. - 3.
 Once you have set the alarm to the desired level, press the enter button to retain the setting into memory and activate the alarm.
 The alarm icon (bell icon) is now displayed to indicate the alarm is active. - 4.
-Once the alarm is triggered, press the alarm button to mute the alarm.
-The alert icon (radiation symbol) will remain flashing until the radiation level fall below the set alarm level. - 5.
-To deactivate the alarm mode, press alarm button, then enter.
+Once the alarm is triggered, press the ALARM button to mute the alarm.
+The alert icon (radiation symbol) will remain flashing until the radiation levels fall below the set alarm level. - 5.
+To deactivate the alarm mode, press the ALARM button, then the enter button.
 The alarm icon is no longer shown at the top of the display.